Shie1ded/seng438_a1_g8/A4/seng438-a4-team_8.md

 This test case tests the method expand, specifically the code segment that runs when the lower boundary is greater than the upper boundary.
 We did not have a test case for this as we assumed that it was code that could not be reached because whenever range had a boundary lower than the upper boundary then it would be caught by the exception in the Range constructor.
 However, after analyzing our Pit Mutation summary we realized that a test case could be designed, where after the Range is expanded, then there may be a case that the lower boundary becomes larger than the upper boundary.
 With this new test case we were able to reach more line coverage and increase our mutation score by killing 47 new mutants or 3.73%

+Some minor test cases and the mutation it killed are below:

+@Test ConstrainNegated, @TestConstrainNegated
+- negated double field upper → KILLED
+- both killed 1 mutant each

+@Test scaleSubstitute1
+- substituted 0 with 1 → KILLED
+- greater or equal to greater than → KILLED
+- greater or equal to not equal → KILLED
+- changed conditional boundary → KILLED
+- killed 6 mutant

+@Test expandZero
+- removed conditional - replaced comparison check with false → KILLED
+- negated double local variable 7 → KILLED
+- less or equal to not equal → KILLED
+- killed 3 mutants

+@Test equalsRemovedConditionalLower, @Test equalstoLessOrEqualLower, @Test equalstoGreaterOrEqualLower, @Test equalstoGreaterOrEqualUpper
+- removed conditional - replaced comparison check with true → KILLED
+- equal to less or equal → KILLED
+- equal to greater or equal → KILLED
+- killed 4 mutants

+The other test cases below were also added and killed similar mutants as the test case mentioned above.
+These minor test cases in total increased the mutation score by 2%.
+- combineNegativeSecondNull
+- combineNegativeFirstNull
+- intersectLowerBoundEqualUpperBound
+- intersectJustOutsideUpperBound
+- intersectUpperBound
+- intersectLowerBound

 # Test Cases Added To Improve Coverage For Each Method In DataUtilities